datopian/ckan-cloud-docker/DEPLOYING.md

 Traefik will attempt to obtain a Let's Encrypt SSL certificate.
 In order for this to happen, the following configuration items need to be filled in:

 * `email = "admin@example.com"`

+> IMPORTANT: Use FQDN for both ‘main’ and ‘rule’ entries.

   This is the [contact email](https://letsencrypt.org/docs/expiration-emails/) for Let's Encrypt
 * `main = "example.com"`
   This is the domain for which Let's Encrypt will generate a certificate for